JchenXu/human-motion-prior/README.md

 ## Acknowledgments
-We thank the authors of [VPoser](https://github.com/nghorbani/human_body_prior) for their released code.
+We thank the authors of [VPoser](https://github.com/nghorbani/human_body_prior) for their released code, and this base codes are largely borrowed from them.